camtrees/camtrees.github.io/changelog/index.md

 ### SQL Tables

-* Added site-level caretaker IDs.
+* Added site-level caretaker IDs
-* Removed tree-level primary caretakers in favor of site-level defaults.
+* Removed tree-level primary caretakers in favor of site-level defaults
-* Added GPS coordinates to Site table for mapping support.
+* Added GPS coordinates to Site table for mapping support
-* Introduced `tree_primary_caretaker` and `tree_secondary_caretaker` fields.
+* Introduced `tree_primary_caretaker` and `tree_secondary_caretaker` fields
-* Enabled fallback caretaker logic in `cam_trees` view.
+* Enabled fallback caretaker logic in `cam_trees` view

 ### SQL Views

-* Added `gis_map_view` column to `cam_sites`.
+* Added `gis_map_view` column to `cam_sites`
-* Updated `cam_count_next_tree_number_for_planting` to include all CAM orgs.
+* Updated `cam_count_next_tree_number_for_planting` to include all CAM orgs
-* Default tree numbering now starts at 1 for new orgs.
+* Default tree numbering now starts at 1 for new orgs
-* Moved `gis_map_view` to the first column in `cam_sites` and `cam_trees` views to simplify map selection.
+* Moved `gis_map_view` to the first column in `cam_sites` and `cam_trees` views to simplify map selection

 ### Website Content

 * Added an image to the Epicollect5 for Users page
-* Migrated Kenster’s offline To-Do list into the website.
+* Migrated Kenster’s offline To-Do list into the website
-* Added initial content for “EpiCollect5 for Users”.
+* Added initial content for “EpiCollect5 for Users”
-* Added initial content for “DBeaver Access to SQL”.
+* Added initial content for “DBeaver Access to SQL”
-* Added changelog entries previously stored in Excel and early SQL systems.
+* Added changelog entries previously stored in Excel and early SQL systems

 ### Website Infrastructure

 * Renamed To-Do Task List page to Project Roadmap
-* Created GitHub Pages repository for CAMTREES Database site.
+* Created GitHub Pages repository for CAMTREES Database site
-* Adopted <a href="https://jekyllrb.com" target="_blank">Jekyll</a> for site generation.
+* Adopted <a href="https://jekyllrb.com" target="_blank">Jekyll</a> for site generation
-* Adopted the <a href="https://just-the-docs.com" target="_blank">Just the Docs</a> theme.
+* Adopted the <a href="https://just-the-docs.com" target="_blank">Just the Docs</a> theme
-* Created initial skeleton pages.
+* Created initial skeleton pages
-* Added version tracking to detect rebuilds.
+* Added version tracking to detect rebuilds
-* Created favicons for browser and Apple devices.
+* Created favicons for browser and Apple devices
-* Moved images directory into the assets folder.
+* Moved images directory into the assets folder
-* Improved To-Do list formatting for mobile readability.
+* Improved To-Do list formatting for mobile readability
-* Improved To-Do Task List readability using collapsible sections, removing the need for numbering.
+* Improved To-Do Task List readability using collapsible sections, removing the need for numbering

 </details>